Thursday, July 24, 2025

 I was really taken with her red glass eyes, which she was using to study me as much as I was studying her, it seemed.

 Moving on, we made our way into another part of the garden where they grow a lot of produce - and flowers.
-All the gardens I have visited in these many years, have an area where they grow food to give to families in need.
+All the gardens I have visited in these many years, have an area where they grow food to give to local families in need.

 I put this small collage together and have included names this time.